 Snackbars provide brief messages about app processes at the bottom of the screen.

-An application should normally have a single Snackbar
+An application should normally have a single Snackbar added near the root of

 the application.